keenhenry/keenhenry.github.io/_posts/2025-08-18-network-foundation-knowledge.md

 : all nodes of a single L2 segment; the nodes that can reach each other using a broadcast L2 address (ff:ff:ff:ff:ff:ff).

 VLAN
 : any broadcast domain that is partitioned and isolated at the data link layer (L2).
+It can be seen as the *inverse* to bridging.
+Bridges merge two L2 segments into one bigger L2 segment.
+VLANs split a single L2 segment into multiple non-intersecting L2 segments (and broadcast domains).
+The way this is implemented is by adding/tagging Ethernet frames with VIDs (Virtual IDs; these are some extra bytes in the Ethernet frames).
+Each VID forms a separate broadcast domain.
+  VLANs can keep network applications separate despite being connected to the same physical (or virtual) network.

 L3 Segment
-: same as IP subnetwork (e.g. 192.168.0/24 or 172.18.0.0/16)
+: same as IP subnetwork (e.g. 192.168.0/24 or 172.18.0.0/16).

 [lan-to-vxlan]: https://labs.iximiuz.com/courses/computer-networking-fundamentals/from-lan-to-vxlan